neomat-prog/StoreIt---Google-Drive-Clone/README.md

 ## <a name="more">🚀 More</a>

-  This project has been created using JS Mastery Course
+This project was created using the JS Mastery Course